But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 A tree is "superbalanced" if the difference between the depths of any two leaf nodes is no greater than one.

 Your first thought might be to write a recursive function, thinking, "the tree is balanced if the left subtree is balanced and the right subtree is balanced."
 This kind of approach works well for some other tree problems.

 But this isn't quite true.
 Counterexample: suppose that from the root of our tree:

 Both subtrees are balanced, but from the root we will have leaves at 3 different depths.

-We could instead have our recursive function get the list of distinct leaf depths for each subtree.
+We could instead have our recursive function get the array of distinct leaf depths for each subtree.
 That could work fine.
 But let's come up with an iterative solution instead.
 It's usually better to use an iterative solution instead of a recursive one because it avoids stack overflow.

 We can do this in time and space.